ASAD2204/GnG_SmartStore/README.md

 - ChromaDB for vector database
 - Flask and Express.js frameworks
 - MySQL database
-- All open-source contributors
+- Tech2 etc(Youtube Channel) for Initial Store Views
+- EGATOR(Youtube Channel) For Admin Panel Idea

 ---

 ## 📞 Support

-For support, email support@webstore.com or open an issue in the GitHub repository.
+For support, email asadrafaqat2021@gmail.com or open an issue in the GitHub repository.

 ---